WilllRU/SpriteSheetToSpriteFrames/README.md

 # TileSheetToSpriteFrames
-A Godot plugin to streamline the conversion of a tilesheet with animations from Aseprite to Godot's SpriteFrames resource
+A Godot plugin to streamline the conversion of a spritesheet with animations from Aseprite to Godot's SpriteFrames resource